YIO-Remote/remote-os/docker/README.md

   - remote-software
   - web-configurator
   - *TODO: integrations*
-- Initializes the buildroot Git submodule in remote-os/buildroot
-- Downloads the buildroot package sources in `/yio-remote/buildroot/dl`
-- Downloads about 1.5 GB with the buildroot packages
 - Build takes several minutes depending on internet speed and mirrors used

 The wrapper script `./image-build/build.sh` handles build parameters (e.g. disabling build cache) and optionally pushing the image into a registry.
 See options with: